BimsaraS99/GeoAngleNet/README.md

 ## 🎯 Objective

-Estimate the **rotation angle** between two versions of a 4-cornered shape that has been rotated with noise.
+Estimate the **rotation angle** between two versions of a cornered shape that has been rotated with noise.
 The angle prediction is done by:

 1. Detecting shape corners using an autoencoder.
 2. Converting corners into **polar coordinates** (relative to shape centroid).